A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Introduction

 Defining $r_0(s) = \min\{ r : s < \sigma_r\}$, Cooper et al.~\cite{cfmr} remark that $r_0(s)$ is approximately $e^{s-1}$.
 It is interesting to observe that, in contrast to graphs ($s=2$), the threshold for the existence of perfect matchings in $\cG(n,r,s)$ is higher than the threshold for the existence of loose Hamilton cycles when $s\geq 3$; that is, $r_0(s) > \rho(s)$.

-Recently, \csg{Dudek et al.~\cite{dfrs-sandwich}} established a relation between $\cG(n,r,s)$ and the uniform probability model on the set of $s$-uniform hypergraphs on $n$ vertices with $m$ edges (when $s\geq 3$).
-Using known results about the existence of loose Hamilton cycles in the latter model, they showed that a.a.s.\ $\cG(n,r,s)$ contains a loose Hamilton cycle when $r \gg \ln n $ (or $r = \Omega(\ln n)$, if $s=3$) \csg{and $r = O(n^{s-1})$}.
+Recently, Dudek et al.~\cite{dfrs-sandwich} established a relation between $\cG(n,r,s)$ and the uniform probability model on the set of $s$-uniform hypergraphs on $n$ vertices with $m$ edges (when $s\geq 3$).
+Using known results about the existence of loose Hamilton cycles in the latter model, they showed that a.a.s.\ $\cG(n,r,s)$ contains a loose Hamilton cycle when $r \gg \ln n $ (or $r = \Omega(\ln n)$, if $s=3$) and $r = O(n^{s-1})$.

 Dudek et al.\ made the following conjecture~\cite[Conjecture 1]{dfrs}, rewritten here in our notation: \begin{quote} For every $s \geq 3$ there exists a constant $\rho = \rho(s)$ such that for any $r \geq \rho$, $\cG(n,r,s)$ contains a loose Hamilton cycle a.a.s. \end{quote} We have partially verified this conjecture with Theorem~\ref{main2}, which gives a threshold result for constant values of $r$.
 This leaves a gap for degrees $r=r(n) = O(\ln n)$.
-Intuitively, it seems that increasing the degree should make the existence of a loose Hamilton cycle more likely.
-However, as the small subgraph conditioning method does not apply directly when $r$ is growing, it appears that other ideas are required, such as a switching argument.
+Intuitively, it seems that increasing the degree should make the existence of a loose Hamilton cycle more likely, but it appears that other ideas are required.

+Aldosari and Greenhill~\cite{AG} applied a switching argument to provide an asymptotic formula for the expected number of loose Hamilton cycles in $\cG(n,r,s)$ when $r,s$ are slowly-growing.
+We will use this formula in the proof of Corollary~\ref{lem:looseHam}.